-Looking ahead, Azeus is in a favourable position to capture potential opportunities, given the Group's strong product offerings as well as having the competency in delivering sophisticated IT systems.
+Azeus is well-placed to capitalise on the opportunities ahead, bolstered by our strong product offerings and expertise in delivering sophisticated IT systems.

 Azeus continues to invest and execute on our plan to grow the product segment.
-Led by our flagship product - "Convene" and the rollout of new product offerings such as -"Convene Records", we are expecting growth within our product business.
-Coupled with the expected rollout of the secured service segment projects, barring unforeseen circumstances, we are optimistic on our overall growth and outlook in the coming year.
+With the growth of our flagship product, "Convene" and new product offerings such as Convene Records, we are excited with our growth potential and look forward to expanding our footprints globally.